joshbegley/nyt-latest/README.md

 `Two Belarusian men were in custody as part of an investigation into the killing of the exiled painter Robert Kuzovkov.`\
 https://www.nytimes.com/2026/06/16/world/europe/russian-artist-putin-killed-poland.html

-**Election Live Updates: Mike Collins Wins G.O.P.
-Nomination to Challenge Jon Ossoff in Georgia**\
+**Election Live Updates: Georgia Republicans Go With Trump’s Pick for Senate, but Not Governor**\
-`In Oklahoma, Representative Kevin Hern won the Republican nomination for Senate.
-More results are arriving in Georgia, Alabama and Washington, D.C.`\
+`Representative Mike Collins, who was backed by President Trump, won the G.O.P. nomination to challenge Senator Jon Ossoff.
+But Georgia Republicans chose Rick Jackson as their nominee for governor over a Trump-backed candidate.
+In Oklahoma, Representative Kevin Hern won the Republican nomination for Senate.`\
 https://www.nytimes.com/live/2026/06/16/us/georgia-oklahoma-alabama-elections

 **The Battle With Anthropic Is the Start of a New Kind of Conflict**\